 The Company is contingently liable for the in-substance defeasance of general mortgage bonds issued by the Company, which were assigned to certain banks under debt assumption agreements.
-The outstanding amount contingently liable under such debt assumption agreements at March 31 2006 was ¥70,000 million (\$598 million) by general bonds and ¥93,976 million (\$800 million) by the 7.25% Euro U.S. dollar bonds.
+The outstanding amounts contingently liable under such debt assumption agreements at March 31, 2007 were ¥70,000 million (\$593 million) and ¥100,000 million (\$847 million) by general bonds.